 The University maintains an add/drop period on a schedule that varies based upon the college and program in which a student is enrolled.
 Add/drop timelines for each semester can be found in the Office of the Registrar.
-If there is an alleged Academic Code of Conduct allegation pending, the student may not drop or withdraw from the course.
-If the student is found responsible for any prohibited academic conduct, she/he will not be permitted to drop or withdraw from the course for the course.

 Drop/Add Period